Best render APIs and visual testing platforms compared

 • More than one person reviews changes.

-The useful questions are render control, recurring checks and how much review work the product removes.
+The useful questions are output support, render control, recurring checks and how much review work the product removes.

 Render control